MichalPerek/Pokedex/README.md

 # 6. Known bugs:

 1. Sometimes pokemon load out of order, first is ID 2, then ID 1, ID 3, etc. Refreshing page fixes that.
+2. Page is not fully responsive on mobile devices - navbar works fine, pokemon card too, but the image and text content is clipped.

 # 7. Valuable resources I took inspiration from: